 Erase Fail bit.
-The Erase Fail bit shows the status of last Erase operation.
-The bit will be set to "1" if the erase operation failed or the erase region was protected.
-It will be automatically cleared to "0" if the next erase operation succeeds.
+The Erase Fail bit is a status flag, which shows the status of last Erase operation.
+It will be set to "1", if the erase operation fails.
+It will be set to "0", if the last operation is success.
 Please note that it will not interrupt or stop any operation in the flash memory.

 Program Fail bit.
-The Program Fail bit shows the status of the last Program operation.
-The bit will be set to "1" if the program operation failed or the program region was protected.
-It will be automatically cleared to "0" if the next program operation succeeds.
+The Program Fail bit is a status flag, which shows the status of last Program operation.
+It will be set to "1", if the program operation fails or the program region is protected.
+It will be set to "0", if the last operation is success.
 Please note that it will not interrupt or stop any operation in the flash memory.